 Payday Loans vs. Personal Loans: Which one is Best for You?

-Also known as cash advances or check loans, payday loans give you access to cash on the spot.
-These short-term loans get their name from their quick turnaround period—they’re meant to help people cover time-sensitive financial obligations until their next paycheck.
+Also known as cash advances or check loans, payday loans can give you access to cash immediately.
+These short-term loans are named for their quick turnaround.
+They can help people meet urgent financial needs until their next paycheck.

-Both of these lending products are unsecured, so you won’t forfeit any assets if you can’t make your payments.
+Both personal loans and payday loans are unsecured, so you won’t forfeit any assets if you can’t make your payments.
 But that’s where the similarities end.
-Let’s dive into the four main differences between them.
+Let’s dive into the main differences between them.

 1. How much money can you borrow?

-2. Which one gives you better interest rates?
+2. Which type of loan has better interest rates?

-With personal loans, your credit score will be the biggest predictor of your interest rates.
-A higher credit score gives you a lower annual percentage rate (APR).
-But personal loans are available for those with less than perfect credit, which could make them a smart option for refinancing your credit card debt (or other high-interest debt) or for purchasing high-ticket items, such as home appliances.
+With personal loans, your credit score can be the biggest predictor of your interest rates.
+A higher credit score may give you a lower annual percentage rate (APR).
+Personal loans can be available for people with bad credit.
+This makes them a good choice for refinancing credit card debt or other high-interest debt.

 • A valid ID